-A few years ago I had the privilege of being interviewed by an art student who was attending college in California.
-His assignment was to pick an artist, interview that person and write a paper about the interview.
+I had the privilege of being interviewed by an art student attending college in California.
+His assignment was to pick an artist, interview that person, and write a paper about the experience.
 His questions were intelligent and well thought out.
-I thoroughly enjoyed my experience answering Eric’s questions and was delighted to read his essay.
+I thoroughly enjoyed answering Eric’s questions and was delighted to read his essay.
 I have it posted below, with his permission, for you to read.

 Artist Interview: Teresa Bernard

 For my artist interview project, I was fortunate in my Internet search to find the website of Teresa Bernard, a Texas painter.
 Teresa is an accomplished artist with a wide variety of skills and experience; she has an interesting background and has had the opportunity to express her creative abilities within her career as well as for her personal enjoyment.
 Teresa is primarily an oil painter; she showcases and sells her art on her web page while at the same time pursuing web design professionally.
 After seeing her paintings, I decided to contact Teresa and was delighted when she e-mailed me back to say that she would be honored to be the subject of my interview.

 I was initially drawn to Teresa’s website, which I found while browsing the “Yahoo!” artist directory by category; I was interested in talking with a painter, and I found that she painted with a number of different types of subject matter, including religious paintings.
 I noticed that her website contained a great deal of information already, and I guessed that there was a great deal of interesting thought that she could elaborate on in terms of some of her early influences and her knowledge of art within the context of her career.
 I also wanted to learn her opinions of the art world and of its business aspects.
 I contacted her via e-mail in late April, and we communicated for about a week or so, during which I submitted to her my interview questions about her art, background, career, and her opinions of the art world in general.